BroadbandForum/yang/OD-360/02-ietf.md

  - The requirements relating to the reference substatement are replaced with a requirement to reference the associated TR Issue, Amendment(if any) and Corrigendum.
  - The requirements relating to reuse of the same revision statement within unpublished versions are reworded to refer only to "versions" and not to "Internet-Drafts".

-References to associated TRs use "full" TR names, e.g. "TR-181 Issue 2 Amendment 42 Corrigendum 156".
+References to associated TRs use "abbreviated" TR names, e.g., "TR-101i2" or "TR-383a6".

 ### IETF-8: Module Header, Meta and Revision Statements - Top Level Description